ThothByte/Can-AI-Replace-Human-Speech-A-Study-on-Synthetic-Voice-and-Model-Bias/README.md

-# Can-AI-Replace-Human-Speech: A Study on Synthetic Voice and Model Bias
+# Can AI Replace Human Speech: A Study on Synthetic Voice and Model Bias

-This repository contains the dataset and code used in the paper **"Can AI Replace Human Speech?"**.
+This repository contains the dataset and code used in the paper **"Can AI Replace Human Speech: A Study on Synthetic Voice and Model Bias"**.
 The project explores synthetic voice generation and model bias.

+## Download
+First download the common voice dataset from https://commonvoice.mozilla.org/en/datasets

+This project will require you to have multiple venv, as the all libaries will not work for the same version

 ## How to Use